 Now, add some silicone around the drain to seal from leaking.

-Note: Your drain hole should look like this (See Below)
+Note: Your drain hole should look like this, with just the opening showing so the water can drain easily.
+(See Below)

 Attaching Drain Hose:

 First, attach your backwash hose to a short piece of pvc pipe with the hose clamp (#8 supplies), and simply push the pvc pipe into the hole.

 My pond drains at a lower level of ground in my yard.
 All I did was attach a simple backwash hose to the drain.
 This allows me to water different areas of my yard with the drain water to avoid over saturating the same area.
 I love that the hose is simple to remove with one easy tug!

 My hose will divert the dirty pond water to any part of my yard!

 To drain, simply twist the drain shut-off valve

 To go a step further, my handy hubby welded up this cool little extension T-handle so that I don’t even have to stick my hand down into the valve box to drain the pond.
 Simply stick the bottom end of this extension onto the handle of the drain valve and twist!

 To create the water fall, a simple line of PVC was connected to my on/off water spicket, and run up along the side of the chicken coop.
 I attached another 9o degree elbow and ran more pipe along the roof so it was overhanging a little ways from the edge.
 A 45 degree coupling was pushed onto the end of the pipe to direct the water slightly to the right, and smack dab into the pond.
 It seems that our 3 little quackers love their new pond, those Lucky Ducks!!!